Victoria Lomasko: 2018

 In 2018 Lomasko produced two solo exhibitions that were displayed in the United Kingdom.
 The first titled Apparition of the Last Soviet Artist was shown at GRAD, Somerset House in London, and the second titled On the Eve was shown at the Pushkin House also located in London.

 Lomasko also created an exhibition titled Our Post-Soviet Land which was displayed at Edith-Russ-Haus for Media Art, in Oldenburg, Germany.

 2019

-In 2019 Lomasko created a collection of murals titled Atlases which was done at The Havighurst Center for Russian and Post-Soviet Studies, at Miami University in Oxford, Ohio, USA.
+In 2019 Lomasko created a collection of murals titled Atlases which was done at The Havighurst Center for East European, Russian and Eurasian Studies, at Miami University in Oxford, Ohio, USA.

 She went on to create another collection of murals titled Separated World which was done at Edel Assanti in London, UK.

 The next mural she created was titled Grandma's Garden, which was done at CartoonMuseum in Basel, Switzerland.

 The following work Lomasko created was a diptych, which was done at The Dartmouth Russian Department in Hanover, New Hampshire, USA.

 2021

 Lomasko wrote The Last Soviet Artist book, filmmaker Geraint Rhys made a documentary about her while in Moscow.
-On June 2025, she gave an interview to Industrial Worker magazine about the book.
+In June 2025, she gave an interview to Industrial Worker magazine about the book.
 During the conversation, Lomasko also shared her political activism against the Russian and Belarusian governments, as well as stories from her personal life.